nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `mark done m/CS2103 i/A1234567A ti/T1`:
-  * Marks the task with ID T1 under student with ID A1234567A of module CS2103 as done.
+  * Mark the task with ID T1 under student with ID A1234567A of module CS2103 as done.
   * This means that student A1234567A has completed task T1 of module CS2103.

 ### Mark a task as undone: `mark undone`